dtcimbal/aws-cloudformation-templates/aws/ec2/ec2-private-subnet-with-bastion/README.md

 # Secure EC2 instance in a private subnet with the bastion

 The template defines
-- A secure EC2 instance in a private subnet
+- The secure EC2 instance in a private subnet
 - NAT gateway to private unidirectional access form a private subnet to the internet for secured resources
 - Bastion instance to setup ssh tunnel to secured instance